Fierce fighting rocks Gaza after US warning of post-war ‘anarchy’

 Residents were told to head to the Al-Mawasi “humanitarian zone” on the coast northwest of Rafah, though aid groups have warned it is not ready for an influx of people.

-Hisham Adwan, spokesman for the Gaza crossings authority, told AFP on Sunday the Rafah crossing with Egypt has remained closed since Israeli troops seized its Palestinian side on Tuesday, “preventing the entry of humanitarian aid”.
+Hisham Adwan, spokesman for the Gaza crossings authority, told AFP on Sunday the Rafah border point with Egypt has remained closed since Israeli troops seized its Palestinian side last Tuesday, “preventing the entry of humanitarian aid”.

-The health ministry said Monday that Gaza’s health system is “hours away” from collapse, after fighting has blocked fuel shipments through key crossings.
+The health ministry said Monday that Gaza’s health system was “hours away” from collapse after fighting has blocked fuel shipments.

 Israel’s military said Sunday it had opened a new border crossing into northern Gaza as “part of the effort to increase aid routes”.